yochaigal/cairn/wip/2e/setting-seeds.md

 ### Materials Required

 - A sheet of paper and a notebook.
 Letter/A4 is OK, but the larger the better.
 - Pencils and erasers.
-Color markers if you want to make it pretty.
+Color pencils if you want to make it pretty, or want to designate terrain with color.
 - At least one d6 and one d20, but 6d6 and 2d20 would be ideal.

 > Going forward, we will refer to the sheet of paper as the **map**.